Requirements

 Runtime

-Anchore Enterprise requires a Docker compatible runtime (version 1.12 or higher).
-Deployment is supported on:
+Anchore Enterprise requires a Docker compatible runtime (version 1.12 or higher) on either AMD or Intel-based amd64 architecture.

 • Any Kubernetes Certified Service Provider (KSCP) as certified by the Cloud Native Computing Foundation (CNCF) via Helm.